giacomo-b/reddit-compilation-maker/README.md

 In the example above, the script will generate a compilation "MyTopic" containing videos from "first-sub" and "second-sub" (add as many as you wish).

-The videos will be selected by taking the first `limit` posts of each subreddit, sorted by "top of the last week" in the first case and "hot in the last month" in the second case.
+The videos will be selected by taking the first 10 and 20 posts of each subreddit, sorted by "top of the last week" in the first case and "hot in the last month" in the second case.

 Videos longer than `MAX_SUBCLIP_TIME` will be discarded, and a single compilation won't be longer than `MAX_CLIP_TIME`.
 If the total duration of the videos is longer than `MAX_CLIP_TIME`, multiple compilations are generated.